69GliTcH/RapiDoc/README.md

-# RapiDoc
-Rapidoc is an online platform which enables you to get quick access to information about their nearest hospitals and provides healthcare facilities.Its aims to improve access to quality healthcare and addressing health-related issues. challenges.
-It promotes betterment of society.
+RapiDoc is an online platform which enables you to get information about your nearest hospitals and healthcare facilities.
+It aims to address health-related issues.
+It is a one-stop destination for all your medical needs.